AlphaFelix/Alarm_Equip_System/README.md

 - [X] Alarm registration (CRUD);
 - [X] Manipulation of alarms and equipments;
 - [X] Console interface;
-- [ ] All system data saved in a txt;
+- [X] All system data saved in a txt;

 ## Libraries
-The system is divided into multiple libraries, each on is responsible for a part of the code.
-In the main the code is in an infinite loop.
+The system is divided into multiple libraries, each responsible for a part of the code.
+In the main.c, the code is in an infinite loop.

 ### data.h
 Library in charge of creating the txt database and manipulating system data.